dOpensource/dsiprouter/docs/use-cases.rst

 5. Access your FusionPBX database

-6.Run the command as illustrated in the dSIPRouter window as root on the FusionPBX server.
+6.Run the command as illustrated in the "Edit your PBX Detail" window as root on the FusionPBX server.
 Replace <ip address> (not including the brackets) with the IP address of the dSIPRouter server you're adding.
+Command line will look simulair to the following picture.